rc-94/NLP-Toxic-comment-classification/README.md

 # NLP-Toxic-comment-classification

-This is the repository for the NLP project in the context of IASD master, PSL university : toxic comment classification.
+This is the repository for the NLP project in the context of IASD and MASH masters, PSL university : toxic comment classification.
 The dataset, found on Kaggle, is made of comments, classified into classes : toxic, severe toxic, obscene, threat, insult, identity_hate and regular comments.

 In this work, we tested several methods :
 - apply a Bag Of Words (BOW) + Logistic Regression classifier